Everything you need to know about the Leh airport in Ladakh, India

 3) The official at the desk will take information from your passport, keep your arrival form, and hand your passport back to you.
 Now you can go grab your luggage off the carousel.

 4) Once you have your luggage, you can exit the building.
+You may wish to use the restroom before leaving the airport, especially if you’re headed anywhere except directly to Leh town.

 Departing from the Leh Airport